gunins/functional/readme.md

 ```

 In example, we read the file, convert `Buffer` to `utf8` string and convert to UpperCase, then save to new target file.
 Each new chunk only available, when file finish write.

-Reader is in pause mode.
+**Simple Array manipulation**

 ```javascript